Kabuki Reveals

 The process utilizes an electro-mechanical Kabuki release system suspended from pipes, truss or architectural hang points.
 The audience is surprised, and their attention is refocused on the reveal.

 A la cart or full service; it’s your choice.
-By utilizing compact electro mechanical solutions, basic Kabuki drop rigs can fit in a pull along suitcase and are easily shipped anywhere.
+By utilizing compact electro mechanical solutions, basic kabuki drop systems rigs can fit in a pull along suitcase and are easily shipped anywhere.
 And from a basic push button system to a complex DMX controller, we have your options covered.

 Drape Kings also offers a wide array of both stock and custom fabric curtain drops.
 Choices range from a simple black drape to elaborately printed custom banners.
 The amount of custom fabric colors and types are limited only by your imagination.

 The Kabuki Reveal originates from classical 1600’s Japanese Kabuki Dance Theatre which is known for its stylized dramatic entrances, exits and mystery.
-The traditional “Furiotoshi” Kabuki Drop utilizes the rolling pole method.
-A simple bamboo pole with small prongs act as drop points for the Kabuki Curtain.
+The traditional “Furiotoshi” Kabuki drop system utilizes the rolling pole method.
+A simple bamboo pole with small prongs act as drop points for the Kabuki drape.

 Most of today’s Kabuki Curtain Drop Systems employ what is known as Kabuki Cells or Kabuki Solenoids.
 These systems are controlled by daisy chained power/control cables with a remote controller.
 The most modern systems offer control via DMX protocol while still having a manual override feature.
 These cell type systems employ electronic controlled solenoids or magnetic release versions.

-Drape Kings is proud to offer two distinctive world-renown brand Kabuki Systems; the patented Chabuki Brand, an extremely robust heavy-duty solenoid version, and the newer Magnet Schultz Electro Kabuki System that uses electro-magnetic technology to operate their cell solution.
+Drape Kings is proud to offer the Magnet Schultz Electro Kabuki System that uses electro-magnetic technology to operate their cell solution.
 These systems can also be used to drop props, nets of balloons or banners.

 Another popular theatrical method used is a Double Curtain Drop.
 This method uses two sets of Kabuki Cells.
 The first set releases and unfurls the Drape panel.
 Several fabric options can be used such as a branded banner, blackout curtain or scrim.
 Once that effect is completed, a second set of Kabuki release mechanisms are triggered to drop the hanging curtain to the floor on cue.